kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/pipeline-investigations/README.md

 # Trace Performance Test

-The test covers 3 aspect of default base installation and configuration.
+The test covers three aspects of default base installation and configuration:

 - Test average throughput of current installation end-to-end.
 - Test queuing and retry capabilities of installation with simulated backend outages.
 - Test survivability of the current installation under high load.
 The collector should not run out of memory in any case.
-Instead, it should refuse incoming data until memory available again.
+Instead, it should refuse incoming data until memory is available again.

 > **NOTE:**
 > The Opentelemetry Collector test environment is configured with OTLP format over the gRPC protocol.
 All KPIs found in this test will vary with other formats and protocols.

 ## Test Application

-The [Opentelemetry load generator](https://github.tools.sap/huskies/otel-load-generator) is developed by Huskies.
-The application written is in go and use the Opentelemetry SDK version v1.11.1.
+The [Opentelemetry load generator](https://github.tools.sap/huskies/otel-load-generator) is developed by Kyma's Telemetry team.
+The application written is in Go and uses the Opentelemetry SDK version v1.11.1.
-The load generator produces for each generated trace `11 spans` (one root and 10 child spans) and each spans has `40` attributes each `64 Byte` (except root span) long random data, this will simulate maximum size of expected span data, generated data send in batches over `gRPC` and each batch will contain `512` spans, the test data can be generated concurrently to increase load on targeted collector, this can can be configured with start parameter `-c`.
+For each generated trace, the load generator produces 11 spans (one root and 10 child spans); and each span, except the root span, has 40 attributes each 64 Byte long random data.
+This simulates the maximum size of expected span data.
+Generated data is sent in batches over gRPC and each batch will contain 512 spans.
+The test data can be generated concurrently to increase load on the targeted collector, which can can be configured with start parameter **-c**.

 ## Test Environment